Ctrl-Sky/automatic-photo-transfer-2.0/README.md

 Any unknown files encountered during the migration will be transfered to the source directory within a folder known as `unsupported`, where it will need to be manually sorted.
 Will also convert HEIC files into jpeg files.
 Will not save edits made to photos.

+# Reccomended Use
+Run this in photo batches based on timezones.
+So run the application for all your photos taken in Hong Kong and then run it again on al your photos taken in Toronto.
+This is done to avoid timezone errors.
+Make sure the inputted timezone value in `build_config.yaml` matches the system timezone

 # How to use
 - Fill in the parameters in the `build_config.yaml`
 - Remember to alter the CSV table for any timezone changes